RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 sbatch --dependency=afterany:1308095:1308097 scripts/matrix_gene_1kb_THOR_WTvsHETpoisson_noIntergenic_DEGs_HET_Up_KO_Down.sh # 1308354
 ```

---> Quality check for WT shows that the bigwig track for WT generated from WTvsHET or WTvsKO are XXX identical XXX
+--> Quality check for WT shows that the bigwig track for WT generated from WTvsHET or WTvsKO are identical

---> Poisson looks XXX
+--> Poisson do not change anythings...
+Let's NOT use Poisson as do not provide any diff. bound peaks.

+--> DEGs plots is as expected; HET is overall much more H3K27me3 than WT!
+Even for genes that are downregulated H3K27me3 is still higher than WT (was similar when usingf bigwig_TMM)

 ### Functional analyses for the expected gene list